Methi paratha

 Preparation

-1. In a mixing bowl mix wheat flour(atta), chopped Methi leaves, red chilli powder, cumin powder, coriander powder, chopped chilli and salt.
+1. In a mixing bowl mix wheat flour(atta), chopped Methi leaves, red chilli powder, cumin powder, coriander powder, chopped chilli and salt. you can even add some carom seeds (ajwain) for a aromatic flavour.

 Mixing ingredients for Methi paratha dough